 An individual may not drink, feel or see all the water he or she uses or consumes.
 This is called, “Virtual Water” and it actually makes up most of our water footprint.
 The combined total of direct and indirect usage of water in the lifecycle of products and related services all play a role in the overall footprint calculation.

 There are three different types of water footprint; Green, Blue, and Grey.

 Blue Water Footprint: It refers to the amount of groundwater or surface water required to produce a product.
+Water is derived from sources such as aquifers, rivers or lakes.
 Domestic water use, industry, and irrigated agriculture can each have a blue water footprint.

 There are several online water footprint calculators available to help you ascertain your water footprint.
 Some of these include:

 Measuring water footprint and taking all the necessary steps to keep that level as low as possible is extremely important for mankind.
 This balance is urgently required because freshwater is vital to our daily life while the supply of freshwater is limited.
-As the world population is growing, the need for fresh water is growing too.
-And if we don’t take measures to keep water footprint level low, soon, we will be running short of fresh water.
-Experts predict that by 2030 the demand for global freshwater will exceed supply by 40 percent.
-Reduced water supply will surely affect the worldwide manufacturing and agricultural industries.
+As the world population expands, so does the need for fresh water.
+Measures to keep water footprint level low, soon are needed to conserve fresh water supply.